Here’s what you need to know to execute a show-stopping geotargeting campaign.

 A New Definition of Geotargeting

-Over the past few decades, marketers have used the term “geotargeting” to mean different things.
+Over the past several years, marketers have used the term “geotargeting” to mean different things.
 One of the term’s earliest uses implied sending direct mail to homes in specific zip codes, reaching an audience where they lived.
 Marketers also combined this zip code location targeting with the demographic information associated with that zip code.

 What is Geotargeting Today?